Saffron-cowled Blackbird (Xanthopsar flavus) |

 ![]() |

-Brazil The Saffron-cowled Blackbird is distributed in south Brazil, eastern Paraguay, north-eastern Argentina and Uruguay.
-It is classified as Vulnerable by Birdlife International because of its rapidly declining population.
-Although it feeds on agricultural land as well as marshland and natural grassland, it requires marshland with specific plants for breeding and marshland is fast disappearing due to agricultural pressures. |
+The Saffron-cowled Blackbird is distributed in south Brazil, eastern Paraguay, north-eastern Argentina and Uruguay.
+See the distribution map at xeno-canto.
+It is classified as Endangered by Birdlife International because of its rapidly declining population. |

 |||